sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 Troubleshooting
 ===============

-This chapter covers covers troubleshooting procedures with saspy.
+This chapter covers covers troubleshooting procedures with SASPy.
 While we don't expect you to have trouble, there are some cases where you might not have everything working right.
 We've tried to provide an easy reference for diagnosing and fixing those issues here.

 ***********************************
-Connection and Configuration issues
+Connection and configuration issues
 ***********************************

-Although setting up and configuring saspy is pretty simple, if you do have something not quite right, it may be hard to figure out what's wrong.
+Although setting up and configuring SASPy is pretty simple, if you do have something not quite right, it may be hard to figure out what's wrong.
 That's when you come to this chapter.

 We've added quite a bit of self diagnostics and error messages for many of the likely issues that can